pBread/conversation-relay-echo-back/README.md

 3. Through a websocket to your application
 4. Text-to-Speech (TTS) synthesis, converting the text back into voice
 5. Twilio’s network back to your ear

-The delay between when you stop speaking and when you hear the echoed response is the turn-gap latency.
-This same measurement applies in real conversational AI agents, where low latency is critical to natural interactions.

 <p align="center">
   <img src="docs/seq-echo-back.jpg" height="500px" />